 All amounts owed to the College are payable in full to the NMJC Business Office or through the FACTS online payment solution no later than the published or scheduled due dates.
 The following payment policy applies to all amounts including tuition and fees, housing, meal plans, bookstore charges, checks returned for insufficient funds, and charges for student violations or damages to NMJC property.
-A disenrollment date is set each semester on which students are disenrolled from all classes unless payment in full is received or a payment plan is set up through the FACTS online payment program.
+Students have 48 hours to pay for classes in full or set up a payment plan through the FACTS program.
+If payment is not received, students are disenrolled.

-Should a student have remaining charges after the disenrollment date, late registration, or have charges assessed during the semester, a final bill will be mailed to the student's last known address demanding full payment of the balance.
+Should a student have remaining charges assessed during the semester, a final bill will be mailed to the student's last known address demanding full payment of the balance.
 Failure to make satisfactory payment for the entire balance within ten (10) days of the final billing may result in the following: